JordanKoeller/MirageOld/README.md

-By studying gravitationally lensed quasars, astrophysicists have the potential to learn about dark matter distributions in the universe along with the size and composition of distant quasars to orders of magnitude of higher precision than through direct observation (1).
+By studying gravitationally lensed quasars, astrophysicists have the potential to learn about dark matter distributions in the universe along with the size and composition of distant quasars to orders of magnitude of higher precision than through direct observation.
 In order to understand these systems, however, we must build a computational model.

 To model gravitationally lensed quasars, we ray-trace ~10^8 different paths light can